Dispose of your unused and expired medications responsibly!

 - Consult your pharmacist with any questions.

-Please note: Good Day Pharmacy does not accept sharps/needles.
+Please note: Good Day Pharmacy does not accept medications or sharps/needles.
 For more information, please contact your county’s hazardous waste management department, or visit these websites for more information: